FamciclovirOther Names: Famvir Drug Class: Opportunistic Infections and Coinfections

 - Store famciclovir at room temperature, 59°F to 86°F (15°C to 30°C).

-- Do not use famciclovir if the original seal over the bottle opening is broken or missing.
+- Do not use famciclovir if the original seal over the container opening is broken or missing.

 - Throw away famciclovir that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.